595 miles (959 km) | |

 The average frequency per day from London to Milan is:

-However, we recommend checking specific travel dates for your trip between London and Milan as scheduled services by bus can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route from London to Milan as scheduled services by train, bus or flight can vary by season or day of the week.

-These are the most popular departure and arrival points from London to Milan:
+These are the most popular departure and arrival points when traveling from London to Milan:

-Direct services tend to save you time and add more convenience in getting you to Milan as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets between London and Milan.
+Direct services to Milan tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your trip.

 Here are some other resources that might have the information you need